Find Affordable College Courses

 Salt Lake City, UT

 You’ll be in good company if you decide to attend University of Utah.
 It ranked #2 on our 2023 Most Popular Psychology Graduate Certificate Schools in the Rocky Mountains Region list.
-U of U is a fairly large public school located in the midsize city of Salt Lake City.
+U of U is a very large public school located in the midsize city of Salt Lake City.

 Women make up 80% of the psychology majors at the school.